solliancenet/microsoft-mysql-developer-guide/05_Monitoring/05_01_Alerts.md

 ## Alerting

-Once the monitoring rules have been created, alerts should be created.
+Once monitoring data is configured to flow into Azure Monitor or Log Analytics, the next step would to be to create alerts when certain sets of troubling logs are generated.
 The operations team will want to know as quickly as possible when a pending outage or system issue is developing.
 Understanding the symptoms is critical. *"You can't fix what you don't know is broken."*

-Alert creation will take fine tuning.
-Focus less on integrating monitoring with IT Service Management (ITSM) systems for Incident Management, and seize new opportunities that let cloud automation replace more expensive service management processes, thereby eliminating incidents.
+Alert creation and remediation will take fine tuning to ensure that alert fatigue doesn't set in.
+Focus less on integrating monitoring with IT Service Management (ITSM) systems for Incident Management, and seize on opportunities to let cloud automation replace more expensive service management processes, thereby eliminating time spent on easily automatically resolvable alerts and incidents.

 **Consider the following principles for determining whether a symptom is an appropriate candidate for alerting:**